 Stock item number: 116177

-Stéphane Symons is an associate professor in aesthetics and philosophy of culture at the Institute of Philosophy at the KU Leuven.
+Stéphane Symons is professor of aesthetics and philosophy of culture at the Institute of Philosophy, KU Leuven.